TzufLahan/Enhancing_Low-Resolution_Facial_Emotion_Recognition/README.md

 -  **KDEF Dataset** – 4,900 high-quality facial images across 7 emotional states, used as the benchmark dataset.
 -  **Deep CNNs** – Pre-trained models (e.g., VGG-16, VGG-19) used for emotion classification.
 -  **Baseline vs. Enhanced Comparison** – Experiments are conducted in three phases:
-  1. Train/test the model directly on low-resolution data
+  1. Train the model directly on the original high-resolution data
-  2. Train/test the model on enhanced low-resolution data using **GFPGAN** and **CodeFormer**
+  2. Evaluate the model's robustness on low-resolution images
-  3. Compare classification performance across conditions to evaluate the impact of facial enhancement on emotion recognition accuracy
+  3. Apply facial enhancement (using GFPGAN and CodeFormer) on the low-resolution images and assess improvement in classification accuracy

 ---